R93Sniper/HaloInfiniteVRCShader/README.md

 Installation Instructions
 ----------------------------------------------------------------------------------------------
-1. Download the Shader (as of writing, it is only the armor and visor shader)
+1. Download the Shader you want (as of writing; Armor Standard, Armor Advanced, Visor)
 2. Download the MaterialFunction
 3. Place both in the same folder of your unity project